linderfight/battle-city-libGDX/README.md

 ## Description
 A remake of the original "Battle City" game published in 1985 by Namco.

+It uses libGDX as a game development framework.